 Can you hear the entrepreneur in her speaking?
 We find this same spirit in most lady farmers Muezart works with – the interest to explore new avenues of improving their livelihood.

 Kong Molina is self-directed and self-motivated.
-She spins yarn for Muezart 4 hours per day.
+She spins Eri silk yarn for Muezart 4 hours per day.

 Washing yarn and cocoons at the community wash area

-Her quarantine days, due to COVID regulations, is seeing her continuing to process the cocoons for Muezart, taking her daughters out to a local laundry to use their facility to hand wash the yarns and cocoons, cooking a great meal for her kids and feeding her chickens.
+Due to COVID regulations Kong Molina had to adhere to social norms, but it is business as usual for her - processing the Eri silk cocoons for Muezart, going with her daughters to a local laundry to use their facility to hand wash the Eri silk yarns and cocoons, cooking a great meal for her kids and feeding her chickens.

-When asked if this lockdown has made any changes in her daily routine, she said she got to spend more time with her kids, especially her daughters.
+When asked if this lockdown had made any changes in her daily routine, she said she got to spend more time with her kids, especially her daughters.